SRI-CSL/VCPublic/CoAPDialect/Readme.txt

 This Readme has three parts.
-The first part lists the files and provides instructions for repeating/varying the tests and case studies for the CoAP messaging specification.
+The first part lists the files and provides instructions for repeating/varying the tests and case studies for the CoAP messaging specification and dialected systems.
 The second part lists the files and provides instructions for repeating/varying the tests and case studies for an extension defining a basic application layer using CoAP messaging.
 The third part has some implementation notes on representation of endpoint state and rules for receiving messages (distilled from RFC7252).

 *************************************************
 *************************************************